 People who have undergone gastric bypass surgery will usually complain about experiencing gas pains for the rest of their lives, except when they seriously change their eating habits and start following a strict diet that again, includes no vegetables or beans.

 Why are we emphasizing avoiding vegetables and beans?
 This is simple: vegetables and beans are the types of food that cause more gas than other types of food.
-So if you don’t want to feel gas pain after your weight loss surgery, avoid these type.
+So if you don’t want to feel gas pain after your weight loss surgery, avoid these types of food.
 Or even better, consult with a nutritionist and let them know that you just came from surgery and you have to avoid certain foods but you still want to eat healthily.
 They’ll be able to give you an eating program that’s suited to your condition.

 What are some home remedies for relieving gas pain?